-Briony Marshall is a London based sculptor and installation artist.
+Briony Marshall is a UK based sculptor and installation artist.
 With a background in Biochemistry she is interested in the idea of art practice as research.
 She fuses an intellectual/conceptual approach with an intuitive, materials inspired process to develop sculptures that investigate the natural world and man’s place in it.

 In 2012 she completed the Pangolin London Sculpture Residency which culminated in a solo show at Pangolin London in May 2013.
 She became a member of the Royal British Society of Sculptors in 2008 and has recently been elected a member of its Council.
 She is head of Professional Development at The Art Academy and was recently named as one of the ‘175 Face of Chemistry’ to celebrate the 175th anniversary of the Royal Society of Chemistry.
 In 2015 she was shortlisted as one of the five finalist for the First@108 Public Art Award.